twilio/twilio-voice-notification-app/README.md

 ## Features
 - Send voice notifications to up to 500 recipients (configurable)
 - Read message to recipients by using the text-to-speech capabilities
+- Make a phone call to test the notification before sending to the complete list of recipients
 - Automatically detect invalid and duplicated recipients phone numbers
 - Track delivery progress of outbound calls in real-time
 - Performance reports available for download in JSON format